likicv/usysml-test-cases/README.md

 ## uSysML

-uSysML refers to a subset of SysML v2 keywords and behaviours, and what exactly is included in this subset depends on the uSysML version (see the table below).
-The purpose of uSysML versions is to define the scope that will limit considerations required for the development of test cases.
+In the wise sense, uSysML is an approach to the development of test cases for SysML v2.
+In the narrow sense uSysML refers to a subset of SysML v2 keywords and behaviours, and what exactly is included in this subset depends on the uSysML version (see the table below).
+The purpose of uSysML versions is to define the scope that will limit considerations required for the development of Test Cases.
 The currently planned uSysML versions are shown in the table below:

 | uSysML version | Scope | Status |